dorianps/TLEprediction/README.md

 ## Note!
-The training data will become available once the public release is approved by the Institutional Review Board.
-Please contact the author for any questions.
+The release of the training data is pending approval by the Institutional Review Board.